shohamlab/usnm2p/README.md

 ### Instructions

 - Download and install the suite2p functional segmentation pipeline [1] in a new conda environment, following the instructions at https://suite2p.readthedocs.io/en/latest/installation.html
+- Clone this repository and open a terminal at its root directory
-- While in that environment, install the remaining package dependencies: `pip install -r requirements.txt`
+- While in the suite2p conda environment, install remaining package dependencies: `pip install -r requirements.txt`
+- Create a user configuration file called `config.py`, and define in it a variable called `dataroot` indicating the root directory for the raw data to be analyzed.
+Save the file inthe repository top folder.
 - You're all set!

 ## Usage